 While it may be possible to code using a laptop, it’s better to develop your software with equipment that is more than just ample.
 It’s also just as important for testers to have quality machines to do their job since you would want to see the bugs and glitches that come up regardless of performance issues.

 But what programmers really want is multiple monitors to have as much screen real estate to write their code on.
 Good keyboards are also a big boost since typing code is their bread and butter, and mechanical keyboards are both durable and great to type with (at least those with tactile switches).

 Focus on Results

-Due to this top-down model of management, the development team is expected to yield concrete and measurable results.
+Due to this top-down management model, the development team is expected to yield concrete and measurable results.
 They have to be able to show their work, not just in code, but have something that’s actually working as intended.
-This then gets put under the ringer through Test Driven Development (TDD), a process that plays a big role in Agile Development.
+This then gets put under the ringer through Test Driven Development (TDD), a process that plays a significant role in Agile Development.

 Implement Continuous Delivery First